 The Realm is a specialized force serving the English Home Office during the Napoleonic Wars.
 The men of the Realm are far from being without their flaws, but you love them even more for their fallibilities.
-You will also admire the strong-willed women who claim their hearts.
+You will also admire the strong-willed women who earn their hearts.
 The Realm returned to England to claim their titles and a bit of happiness, but a long time enemy, Shaheed Mir, swears one of them stole a fist-size emerald, and the Baloch warlord means to have it back.
 The series is made of up…

 A Touch of Velvet: Book 2 of the Realm Series [Brantley Fowler, the Duke of Thornhill, and Miss Velvet Aldridge’s story]